inner-clarity/InnerSight/docs/en/proposal_v1_en.md

 This proposal addresses a growing need within The Church of Jesus Christ of Latter-day Saints: clear guidance for including and supporting members with mental health conditions and neurological differences that require unconventional emotional regulation procedures.
 Current lack of institutional direction creates unnecessary suffering, family conflict, and potential loss of valuable members.

-### Identified Need
+### Magnitude of the Need

+Research indicates that:
+- 1 in 5 adults experiences mental health conditions in a given year (NIMH, 2023)
+- Autism spectrum disorder affects approximately 1 in 36 children (CDC, 2023)
+- Tourette Syndrome affects approximately 1 in 160 children (Tourette Association)
+- ACEs (Adverse Childhood Experiences) studies show that 2 out of 3 adults report at least one significant traumatic experience

+**In the Church, this means:**
+If a stake has 3,000 members, potentially:
+- 600 may have active mental health conditions
+- 80+ may have neurological conditions requiring adaptation
+- Countless have experienced trauma affecting their emotional regulation

+This is not a "rare exception" — it's a common reality requiring institutional preparation.

+**Identified Need**
 Members with conditions requiring uncommon self-regulation strategies—including trauma responses, Tourette Syndrome, autism spectrum differences, and other neurological variations—face confusion, stigma, and sometimes exclusion despite their spiritual worthiness and desire to serve.

-### Proposed Solution
+**Proposed Solution**
 A clear institutional statement affirming that:
 - Mental health and neurological needs do not affect priesthood dignity
 - Unconventional regulation procedures are medical/neurological needs, not moral issues
 - Communities should provide adaptation and support, not correction or exclusion
-- These principles harmonize with "The Family: A Proclamation to the World"
+- These principles harmonize with *The Family: A Proclamation to the World*

-### Expected Benefits
+**Expected Benefits**
 - Reduced stigma and increased inclusion for vulnerable members
 - Clear guidance for local leaders facing these situations
 - Retention of faithful members who might otherwise feel marginalized
 - Powerful testimony of Christ-like love and understanding
 - Model for other organizations on mental health inclusion

 ---